-(a) Meetings of the committees shall be open and public in accordance with Public Law 8-41 "Open Government Act".
-No committee may sit at a time when the House is meeting.

-(b) Three members of a committee shall constitute a quorum to hold a public hearing or meeting.
-Proxy voting shall not be permitted.
+- (a) Meetings of the committees shall be open and public.
+No committee may sit at a time when the House is in session. - (b) Three members of a committee shall constitute a quorum to hold a public hearing or meeting.
 The rules of the House shall govern the meetings of committees, insofar as they are applicable.
-Committees may adopt additional rules to govern their procedures.

-(c) The Chairperson of a standing or special committee may arrange for a public hearing or a joint meeting of his committee with another committee of the House or the Senate.

-(d) Notice of committee meetings shall be provided in accordance with Rule III.
+Committees may adopt additional rules to govern their procedures. - (c) The Chairperson of a standing or special committee may arrange for a public hearing or a joint meeting of his committee with another committee of the House or the Senate. - (d) Notice of committee meetings shall be provided in accordance with Rule III.
 The public shall be given opportunity to comment at committee meetings.

 Section 6.
+Attendance.

-Attendance Every committee member shall be present at committee meetings called by the Chairperson, unless the committee member has given prior verbal or written notice to the Chairperson and has the approval of the Chairperson to be absent.
+Every committee member shall be present at committee meetings called by the Chairperson, unless the committee member has given prior verbal or written notice to the Chairperson and has the approval of the Chairperson to be absent.